 The filling is a mixture of ground pork, chopped onion, garlic and carrots, seasoned with salt and pepper — a mixture different from what I use but which is just as delicious so that just proves that you can prepare the filling in many ways and still come up with delicious spring rolls.

-- 500 g. of ground pork (with a good amount of fat)
+- 500 grams ground pork with a good amount of fat

 - freshly ground pepper

 - 1 egg beaten (for sealing the spring rolls)